Novelist Catherine Drake brings the story home

 “Tree House” is not just Drake’s first novel, it is also the first time she has had her writing published.

 “Everything about the publishing process has been a learning experience.
-I had to go from zero to sixty very fast.
-The list of words alone that I had to learn the meaning of is long, keywords, (Book Industry Standards and Communications), tip sheets, metadata.
+I had to go from zero to 60 very fast.
+The list of words alone that I had to learn the meaning of is long, keywords, BISACS, tip sheets, metadata.
 I had no idea,” she said.

 A hybrid publisher, a fairly new breed of publisher, provides the same services as a traditional publishing house including editing, layout, cover design and publicity but, unlike traditional publishing, the author pays for some of the costs of production.